-SSOs are currently covered under the Teacher retirement plan, while SROs are covered under individual political subdivision plans.
+SSOs are currently covered under the Teacher retirement plan.
 Preliminary results from the 2018-2019 annual school safety survey, developed by the Department of Criminal Justice Services, indicates that 476 schools statewide reported having either full- or part-time SSOs, with approximately 898 SSO positions according to the survey data.
-The survey further indicates that 1,088 school reported having either full- or part-time SROs, with approximately 886 SRO positions according to the survey data.

 Eighty-seven grants totaling more than \$3.47 million have been awarded to 53 localities throughout Virginia.
-This funding will enable local law enforcement agencies to fund new SRO and SSO positions at K-12 public schools.
+This funding will enable local law enforcement agencies to fund new school resource officer (SRO) and SSO positions at K-12 public schools.
 The grants were awarded by the Criminal Justice Services Board at their May 9, 2019 meeting as well as the Executive Committee, on behalf of the Board, at a special meeting.